 Leakage test

 Each part of the pipeline shall be tested for leakage.
-Conractor shall submit the method for testing of pipelines for ’s approval.
+Conractor shall submit the method for testing of pipelines for Project Manager’s approval.

 Water Test for Non-Pressure Pipelines

 The test pressure for non-pressure pipelines up to and including 750mm nominal bore shall be not less than 1.2 m head of water above the pipe soffit or ground water level, whichever is the higher at the highest point, and not greater than 6m head at the lowest point of the section.
 Steeply graded pipelines shall be tested in stages in cases where the maximum head, as stated above, would be exceeded if the whole section were tested in one length.